Information Security Program Implementation Guide

-An information security program implementation guide was developed by National Institute of Standards and Technology (NIST) to provide a broad overview of information security program components and assist information security managers in understanding how to develop and implement an information security program based on the minimum government security requirements.
+The information security program implementation guide by National Institute of Standards and Technology (NIST) provides a broad overview of information security program components and assists information security managers in understanding how to develop and implement an information security program based on the minimum government security requirements.
 The Information Security Handbook: A Guide for Managers is documented in the NIST Special Publication 800-100.
-This article aims to summarize the information security program guide as well as the minimum security requirements as described in NIST 800-53 publication.
+This article aims to summarize the information security program implementation guide as well as the minimum security requirements as described in NIST 800-53 publication.

 About NIST Guide and Standards

 Compliance with the government National Institute of Standards and Technology (NIST) system security requirements involves adhering to a set of NIST security standards developed by the Computer Security Division of the National Institute of Standards and Technology (NIST).

 The Federal Information Processing Standards (FIPS 200) address minimum security standards and guidelines for federal computer systems.
 They are developed by the National Institute of Standards and Technology (NIST 800-53) in accordance with the Federal Information Security Management Act (FISMA) of 2002 and approved by the Secretary of Commerce.
 The NIST 800-100 offers an information security guide for managers to develop an information security program and comply with the system security requirements.

 These standards are sometimes the golden rules companies must follow and comply with if they want to attract new contracts or retain existing ones, particularly with certain government entities and their suppliers.

 The image below lists the security requirements for all federal systems as well as private systems supporting the federal government which must be addressed by the information security program.

 Who Should Care?